ObaidUr-Rahmaan/kin-io/README.md

 # Features:
 - Display all user posts on home page
-- Make posts, like them and add comments
+- Make posts, delete posts, like posts and add comments to posts
 - User login, sign up, and authentication
 - Customize your user profile
 - Image uploads